sourcefrog/conserve/tests/backup.md

 To make a backup you must first have an archive:

-    $ conserve init-archive a
+    $ conserve init-archive myarchive

-Let's make some files to put into it
+Make a file to put into it

-    $ mkdir src
-    $ echo strawberry > src/f
+    $ echo strawberry > afile

 And now back it up:

-    $ conserve backup src/f a
+    $ conserve backup afile myarchive

 This creates a new _band directory_ and some block data within it:

-    $ ls a/b0000
+    $ ls myarchive/b0000
     BANDHEAD
     BANDTAIL
     a000000